focus-editor/focus/LOG.md

 - Save editor state on editor operations:
     - Alt + minus to open previous state
     - Alt + plus to open next state

+- Cursors:
+    - Create new cursors above/below by ctrl+alt+shift+arrows
+    - Try not merging adjacent selections and only merging overlapping selections

 - Save modified buffers to temporary files and recover after crashes
-    - Save undo/redo history in temporary files
+    - Save undo/redo history in temporary files?

+- Add an option to not open in biggest monitor

 - When cutting search results in finder, go by characters and not bytes